 Arts Academy Program Elective Duration: 6 months Aims Music is a rewarding, creative subject which encourages self-reliance, independent learning and cooperation in group activities.
 Students gain confidence in public performance and enhance their presentation skills, as well as acquire a life-long leisure activity which they can share with others.
 Students are involved in presenting/performing music as singers and instrumentalists.
 They create music compositions.
 They also aurally and visually respond to music through analysis and they reflect on what they have learnt.
 The Arts, music knowledge, understanding and skills ensure that, individually and collaboratively, students develop: • the confidence to be creative, innovative, thoughtful, skillful and informed musicians • skills to compose, perform, improvise, respond and listen with intent and purpose • aesthetic knowledge and respect for music and music practices across global communities, cultures and musical traditions • an understanding of music as an aural art form as they acquire skills to become independent music learners.
-Content The course is a progressive 6-month course based on the following: Composition skills - specifically melody writing and strong riffs Rhythmic loops and use of 21st century technology Exploration of a range of contemporary music (eg rock, pop, etc) Use of DJ turntables and associated technologies Performance of repertoire Prerequisites Successful completion of Year 7 Music All Stars Program or an audition (students need to prepare and perform two short contrasting pieces of music for Music staff).
+Content Unit: Rocking Out (Unit 1) & Fusion Fun (Unit 2) The course is a progressive 6-month course based on the following: Composition skills - specifically melody writing and strong riffs Rhythmic loops and use of 21 st century technology Exploration of a range of contemporary music (eg rock, pop, etc) Use of DJ turntables and associated technologies Performance of repertoire Prerequisites Successful completion of Year 7 Music All Stars Program or an audition (students need to prepare and perform two short contrasting pieces of music for Music staff).
 Assessment The course comprises of composing, performing and responding through music analysis of repertoire.
 Special subject requirements Music Exercise Book (with manuscript) and "Blitz Your Theory" book 1 by Samantha Coates.
-Fees (Additional to SRS charges) Nil Careers Music educator, music occupational therapist, musician, Performer, Events Coordinator, Youtuber, Audio/recording engineering, Media Composer, Music Journalist, Songwriter, Music Supervisor in Media Industry, Music librarian etc.
+Careers Music educator, music occupational thera Audio/recording engineering, Media Com Industry, Music librarian etc. former, Events Coordinator, Youtuber, nalist, Songwriter, Music Supervisor in Media